ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

   return sh.RunWith(env, "go", buildArguments...)
 }
 ```

-An equivalent build command with Docker will be used in the future, but more on that later.
+An equivalent build command with Docker will be used and explained further down.
-The optional docker container was built with the target `build:run`, which is shown below.
+The optional Docker container was built with the target `build:run`, which is shown below.

 ```go
 func (Build) Run() error {
   if err := sh.Run(